-STORIES OF CHANGE STeP
+STORIES OF CHANGE LIVELIHOOD

 "Our daughter is our strength and hope.
 She is the youngest in the family, but she motivates everyone”- Antima’s mother.
 She can say this because Antima has emerged a fighter in the midst of a lot of problems.
 Her mother is proud of her and so are her other family members."